 - To enable virus scanning for email applications, enable the Email Antivirus toggle.

-- Configure these settings, as required.
+- Configure Threats to Detect, as required.

 - Click Save.